dfinity/motoko/design/WhitePaper.md

 #### Atomicity Violations ([#792](https://github.com/dfinity/motoko/issues/792))

 Following the actor model, method execution is atomic in Motoko.
 However, this is only true up to uses of `await`.
 Semantically, every await splits execution of a method into separate actor-to-actor messages that can be interleaved by other calls.
-These calls may modify the state, opening up the possiblity of subtle reentrency bugs if computations after an await depend on state read before the await.
+These calls may modify the state, opening up the possiblity of subtle reentrancy bugs if computations after an await depend on state read before the await.
 For example:
 ```
 actor {
   var list : List<Nat> = null;